nxsy/xcb_handmade/README.md

 Casey Muratori is the author of Handmade Hero, and this code is built by observation of his Win32 layer.
 That isn’t freely distributable.

+The files in data/ were created by others.
+See data/README.md for copyright information, credits, and licensing information.

-The xcb platform layer was written by Neil Blakey-Milner (and in future others?), and is freely distributable in isolation under the BSD license, as specified in the header of the relevant files.
+The xcb platform layer and the alternate build in src/alternate/ was written by Neil Blakey-Milner (and in future others?), and is freely distributable in isolation under the BSD license, as specified in the header of the relevant files.